What is the upside down exclamation point

 1. Upside Down in Pop Culture

-The term “Upside Down” became globally recognized through Netflix’s Stranger Things.
-In this series, the Upside Down is a dark, parallel dimension, symbolizing fear and mystery.
+The term Upside Down became globally recognized through the television series Stranger Things.
+In that series, the Upside Down is a dark, parallel dimension symbolizing fear and mystery.

 2. Symbolism in Art and Language